Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Results

 To reveal GB effects in anion-disordered argyrodites, we employ Li$_6$PS$_5$Cl as the model system.
 Columnar and polycrystalline models are constructed from anion-disordered bulk, so their GB regions are influenced by the imposed disorder.
-Li-ion trajectories in the bulk from MD simulations at 300~K no longer exhibit distinct cages, indicating a homogeneous spatial distribution of diffusing Li-ion (cf.~Fig.~\ref{fig:multiele}a).
-Anion disorder lowers the bulk diffusion barrier by \SI{\sim0.17}{eV} (0\% vs.~50\%; Fig.~\ref{fig:multiele}b), consistent with previous studies~\cite{Jeon_Ho_Cha_Chul_Jung_2024, Morgan_2021}.
+Li-ion trajectories in the bulk from MD simulations at 300~K no longer exhibit distinct cages, indicating a homogeneous spatial distribution of diffusing Li ions (cf.~Fig.~\ref{fig:multiele}\textbf{a}).
+Anion disorder lowers the bulk diffusion barrier by \SI{\sim0.17}{eV} (0\% vs.~50\%; Fig.~\ref{fig:multiele}\textbf{b}), consistent with previous studies~\cite{Jeon_Ho_Cha_Chul_Jung_2024, Morgan_2021}.
 GBs increase the excess entropy in both anion-ordered and anion-disordered bulk phases, yet their influence on Li-ion diffusion differs.
-With ordered anions, the diffusion barrier at GBs is reduced by \SI{\sim80}{meV} against the bulk, whereas with 50\% disorder, GBs increase the barrier by \SI{\sim10}{meV}.
+With ordered anions, the diffusion barrier at GBs is reduced by \SI{\sim80}{meV}, whereas with 50\% disorder, GBs increase the barrier by \SI{\sim10}{meV} relative to the bulk.

 \begin{nfigure*} \capstart